MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/dashboard-faq.md

 </tr>
 </tbody>
 </table>
-*These agreements are optional unless using the feature or asssts in the associated agreement.
+*These agreements are optional unless you are using features or asssts in the associated agreement.

 ### <span id="How_do_I_sign_legal_agreements_"></span><span id="how_do_i_sign_legal_agreements_"></span><span id="HOW_DO_I_SIGN_LEGAL_AGREEMENTS_"></span>How do I sign legal agreements?